Struggling, Malaysian Airline may need government bailout

-SINGAPORE/KUALA LUMPUR, March 26 (Reuters) - Even before the loss of its Flight MH370, Malaysian Airline System (MAS) was bleeding cash, prompting talk that it may need another financial rescue from state investor Khazanah Nasional Bhd, its majority shareholder.
+SINGAPORE/KUALA LUMPUR (Reuters) - Even before the loss of its Flight MH370, Malaysian Airline System (MAS) MASM.KL was bleeding cash, prompting talk that it may need another financial rescue from state investor Khazanah Nasional Bhd, its majority shareholder.

 The flag carrier’s cash and short-term investments at end-December were close to $1.2 billion - less than its average operating costs of the two previous quarters, and a signal that it may soon need fresh funding or bank loans.